Salem Radio Network News Saturday, November 15, 2025

 India is the world’s third-largest air transport market in terms of departing passenger traffic, behind the U.S. and China, according to a report by the International Air Transport Association in June.
 Approximately 174 million passengers traveled from and within India by air in 2024, accounting for around 4.2% of the world total.

-The Navi Mumbai airport will have a capacity of up to 20 million passengers annually and up to 90 million over the next few years when all the four planned terminals are operational, the Adani Group said in a statement.
+The Navi Mumbai airport will have a capacity of up to 20 million passengers annually and up to 90 million over the next few years, the Adani Group said in a statement.

 Previous